GiorgioPietrabissa/giorgiopietrabissa.github.io/_pages/about.md

 I will be available for interviews on the **2023-2024 Academic Job Market**.

 I am an economist with research interests in urban, international and labor economics, and a specific focus on inequality.
-I use quantitative tools from trade and IO.
+I use quantitative tools from trade and empirical IO.

 In my research I study how the interplay of multiple markets within cities determines spatial inequalities and the distribution of economic activity.